What is Endometriosis?

 Endometriosis can cause a range of symptoms that can vary from one woman to another, depending on the size, location, and number of implants.
-Some of the more common symptoms includes
+Some of the more common symptoms of includes:

 - severe period pain